 If believers are God’s agents of cultural change, then what must characterize believers—and especially believers holding public office—for God to use them powerfully and demonstrably to transform a nation?

-Scripture reveals at least three specific criteria that must be evident in God’s people in order for them to effectuate positive, real change.
+Scripture reveals at least three specific criteria that must be evident in God’s people for them to effectuate positive, real change.
 I think you will be intrigued, and you yourself might be changed by what follows in this study.

 II.
 A NATION IS CHANGED IN PROPORTION TO THE BELIEVER’S FUNCTIONALITY